 Featured Local Job: LPN Charge Nurses

-Christ the King Manor is currently excepting application for LPN Charge Nurses.
+Christ the King Manor is currently excepting applications for LPN Charge Nurses.

 Christ the King Manner is a long-term care facility dedicated to empowering their residents to live full and dignified lives.